 Give your check a title, such as

 Because you deployed to App Engine, change Resource Type to App Engine instead of URL.
 (URL is for generating a custom URL on a Compute Engine instance.)

 Leave Path blank to default to the main index page.

 Creating an alerting policy

 After you create the check, you are automatically prompted to create an associated alerting policy.
-An alerting policy lets you manage how Stackdriver informs you of any incidents, such as a failed uptime check.
+An alerting policy lets you manage how Google Cloud's operations suite informs you of any incidents, such as a failed uptime check.

 The Conditions of the alert are prepopulated with your uptime check.
 To manually populate the Conditions instead, you can click Add Another Condition > Uptime Check Health.

 To receive an email message from this alerting policy, under Notifications, make sure that Email is selected, and then click Add Notification to enter your email address.

 Simulating an outage